matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 philanthropic investors who believe in the fundamental right to control and privacy in online communication**.
-As an open standard for real time communications, Matrix brings the sovereignty, security and interoperability, which are key to having full control over one’s own communication.
+As an open standard for real time communications, Matrix brings the sovereignty, security and interoperability, which are key to having full control over one's own communication.
 By financially supporting the project, people who are aligned with our beliefs allow us to keep fighting for our collective rights, be it by providing secure software or persuading regulators to protect their citizens (such as our